autobotsUW/ADAS-on-Treadmill-2024/Car/README.md

 Bluetooth connection with the computer is via the HC05 module.
 To protect the Arduino, we'll use a pull-up resistor and a flyback diode.

+## Possible operating problems :
+If the static error is too high for one of the cars, it's best to redefine the servo center.
+To do this, run the program with only the problem car on the treadmill and modify the “center_servo” variable associated with the car id in the “control-node” node.

 ## Electrical Circuit:
 ![alt text](https://github.com/autobotsUW/ADAS-on-Treadmill-2024/blob/main/Picture/SchemaPNG.png)